metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 training.

-We assumed that the pre-trained model is trained on the dataset ``dataset.xyz`` with energies, forces and stresses, which are provided as ``energy`` targets (and its derivatives) in the ``options.yaml`` file.
+We assumed that the pre-trained model is trained on the dataset ``dataset.xyz`` in which energies are written in the ``energy`` key of the ``info`` dictionary of the energies.
+Additionally, forces and stresses should be provided with corresponding keys which you can specifyin the ``options.yaml`` file under ``targets``.
 Further information on specifying targets can be found in :ref:`Customize a Dataset Configuration
 <dataset_conf>`_.